cloudinary/cloudinary-go/README.md

 Cloudinary SDK logs errors using standard `go log` functions.

-If you need to redefine logger or to adjust logging level please check [logging](LOGGING.md) page for additional information.
+For details on redefining the logger or adjusting the logging level,  see [Logging](LOGGING.md).

 ## Usage